meilisearch/documentation/reference/features/authentication.md

 The only unprotected route available when using MeiliSearch in `production` is `GET /health`.

-## Master Key
+## Adding a key

 When launching a MeiliSearch instance, you have the option of giving it a master key.
 By doing so, all routes will be protected and will require a key to be accessed.

-You can specify it by passing the `MEILI_MASTER_KEY` environment variable, or using the command line argument `--master-key`.
+You can specify a key by passing the `MEILI_MASTER_KEY` environment variable, or using the command line argument `--master-key`.

-You can retrieve both the private and the public keys using the master key on the [keys route](/reference/api/keys.md).
+After adding the master key, you can retrieve both the private and the public keys on the [keys route](/reference/api/keys.md).

 #### No master key